Population: 1.89 million - Northern Ireland Statistics and Research Agency (NISRA) est. 2021.

 Border: 360km (with the Republic of Ireland)

 Counties (in order of population): Antrim, Down, Londonderry, Tyrone, Armagh, Fermanagh.
-Northern Ireland's six counties fall within the ancient Irish Province of Ulster which also includes neighbouring RoI Counties Cavan, Monaghan and Donegal.
+Northern Ireland's six counties fall within the ancient Irish Province of Ulster which also includes neighbouring Republic of Ireland Counties Cavan, Monaghan and Donegal.

 Highest point: Slieve Donard, Mourne Mountains (852m)